samsungsamiio/samsungsami.io/source/sami/api-spec.md

 PUT /trials/<trialID>/application
 ~~~

 Updates the trial with a new application.
 This can be used if the client secret of the existing application is exposed.
+A new `aid`{:.param} and `clientSecret`{:.param} will be generated.

 Can be called by a trial administrator only.